-STATE OF MINNESOTA OFFICE OF THE STATE AUDITOR SUITE 500 525 PARK STREET SAINT PAUL, MN 55103-2139 (651) 296-2551 (Voice) (651) 296-4755 (Fax) state.auditor@state.mn.us (E-mail) 1-800-627-3529 (Relay Service) INDEPENDENT AUDITOR'S REPORT ON LEGAL COMPLIANCE Board of Directors Minnesota State High School League Brooklyn Center, Minnesota We have audited, in accordance with auditing standards generally accepted in the United States of America, the accompanying financial statements of the Minnesota State High School League (MSHSL) as of and for the year ended July 31, 2015, and the related notes to the financial statements, which collectively comprise the MSHSL's basic financial statements and have issued our report thereon dated December 23, 2015.
-Our report was modified to include a reference to other auditors.
+STATE OF MINNESOTA OFFICE OF THE STATE AUDITOR SUITE 500 525 PARK STREET SAINT PAUL, MN 55103-2139 (651) 296-2551 (Voice) (651) 296-4755 (Fax) state.auditor@state.mn.us (E-mail) 1-800-627-3529 (Relay Service) INDEPENDENT AUDITOR'S REPORT ON LEGAL COMPLIANCE Board of Directors Minnesota State High School League Brooklyn Center, Minnesota We have audited, in accordance with auditing standards generally accepted in the United States of America, the financial statements of the Minnesota State High School League (MSHSL) as of and for the year ended July 31, 2017, and the related notes to the financial statements, which collectively comprise the MSHSL's basic financial statements, and have issued our report thereon dated January 17, 2018.
+Our report includes a reference to other auditors.
 Other auditors audited the financial statements of Regions 2A, 3A, 6A, 7A, 8A, 2AA, 7AA, and 8AA, as described in our report on the MSHSL's financial statements.
 This report does not include the results of the other auditors' testing.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and, in accordance with Minn.
+In accordance with Minn.
 Stat. § 128C.12, we performed tests of compliance with appropriate laws and regulations.
 In connection with our audit, nothing came to our attention that caused us to believe that the MSHSL failed to comply with the provisions reviewed.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the MSHSL's noncompliance with the provisions reviewed.
-This report is intended solely for the information and use of those charged with governance, management, and region committees of the MSHSL and the State Auditor and is not intended to be, and should not be, used by anyone other than those specified parties. /s/Rebecca Otto /s/Greg Hierlinger REBECCA OTTO STATE AUDITOR GREG HIERLINGER, CPA DEPUTY STATE AUDITOR December 23, 2015
+This report is intended solely for the information and use of the Board of Directors, management, and region committees of the MSHSL and the State Auditor, and is not intended to be, and should not be, used by anyone other than those specified parties. /s/Rebecca Otto /s/Greg Hierlinger REBECCA OTTO STATE AUDITOR GREG HIERLINGER, CPA DEPUTY STATE AUDITOR January 17, 2018